EtienneBel/devops-ci-cd-SpringBootCloudDockerK8s/README.md

 ![img_6.png](screenshots/img_6.png)

-- When Jenkins is deploying to K8s, it has to connect to GCP, so, let's create a service account (in IAM), so Jenkins will use this service account to authenticate securely to GCP :
+- When Jenkins is deploying to K8s, it has to connect to GCP, so, let's create a **Service Account (in IAM)**, so Jenkins will use this service account to authenticate securely to GCP :

 ![img.png](screenshots/img1_1.png)

-- Install Google Kubernetes Plugin in Jenkins, this plugin allows Jenkins to deploy build artifacts to a Kubernetes cluster running on Google Kubernetes Engine - GKE :
+- Install **Google Kubernetes** Plugin in Jenkins, this plugin allows Jenkins to deploy build artifacts to a Kubernetes cluster :

 ![img_3.png](screenshots/img_3.png)

-- Go back to the Service Account added and create and download a json key from Keys section.
+- Go back to the **Service Account** added and create and download a json key from **Keys section**.

 ![img_3.png](img_1_2.png)